Stealing Wi-Fi connectivity... who can throw the first modem?

 On the importance of being pedantic (series: notes to myself)

-On being mansplained (series: notes to myself)
+On the value of taking care of the roses (series: notes to myself)

 Call for expressions of interest: research position for a project on Digital Sovereignty and the Governance, Ethical, Legal, and Social Implications (GELSI) of digital innovation.

-On the art of biting one's own tongue (series: notes to myself)
+(revised on medium) On the importance of lacking the courage (series: notes to myself)